blueinkhq/blueink-client-python/README.md

 ### Bundles
 #### Creation
-Bundles can be easily created using the ```BundleBuilder``` class.
+Bundles can be easily created using the ```BundleHelper``` class.
 Using the BundleBuilder class you can either specify a URL for documents, include a file for document upload, or include a bytearray for your document.

 Below is an example of using a URL for a document: